MO-AM1R/Flutter_ChatApp_UI/README.md

 # ITI-Project
-This public repository will cover my Project in ITI Course.
+This public repository will cover my project in ITI Course.